Close

 SUBCONTRACTOR OR EMPLOYEE?

 Subcontracting arrangements are usually entered into with an entity such as a Pty Ltd business, a trust or a partnership.
-A good indication of a true subcontracting arrangement is when the entity can delegate the work to a person to perform AND that this right is recorded in a written contract.
+A good indication of a true subcontracting arrangement is when the entity can delegate the work to a person to perform and that this right is recorded in a written contract.
 Master Builders has off the shelf contracts that comply with this requirement. https://www.mbawa.com/products/edocs/

 WORKERS COMPENSATION